All the information you need on how to access and use the National Education Union’s escalation app.

 Frequently asked questions for support staff on coronavirus.

 We know that supply educators have experienced real difficulties since lockdown began in March.
-The full opening of schools in September will give rise to additional concerns.
+Those difficulties continue even with schools and colleges open.

 NEU advice regarding the completion of initial teacher training courses and inducation of newly qualified teachers during the coronavirus crisis.